Karuna2020/karuna2020.org/src/donate.md

 -   **Branch:** Adchini
 -   **RTGS/NEST IFSC:** HDFC0004397

+## Cheque

+If you wish to deposit a cheque, make sure you follow the NEFT process of your local bank; we suggest you write the cheque as follows:

+-   **Pay:** "Yourself — NEFT remittance"
+-   On the back side of the cheque, write the name of the beneficiary account, account number, bank, branch, and IFSC available above under "RTGS or NEFT"
+-   Make sure you wash your hands after handing the cheque

 ## 80G tax deduction receipt

 Once you've made a donation, please fill the [Donor Details Form](https://go.karuna2020.org/donor) so that we can verify your donation and issue an 80G tax deduction receipt. **Please note that we won't be able to provide a receipt unless you fill the form**, because we wouldn't be able to contact you for the required documentation.